trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 #### ViscosityAdami

-ViscosityAdami, introduced by [Adami (2012)](@cite Adami2012), is optimized for incompressible or weakly compressible flows where precise modeling of shear stress is critical.
+`ViscosityAdami`, introduced by [Adami (2012)](@cite Adami2012), is optimized for incompressible or weakly compressible flows where precise modeling of shear stress is critical.
 It enhances boundary layer representation by better resolving shear gradients, increasing dissipation in regions with steep velocity differences (e.g., near solid boundaries) while minimizing compressibility effects.
-This results in accurate laminar flow simulations and a faithful depiction of physical shear stresses.
+This results in accurate laminar flow simulations and accurate physical shear stresses.

 ##### Mathematical Formulation